The Sleep Well At Night (SWAN) Portfolio

 Managed Futures (Trend)

-Disclaimer: This is a hypothetical model for educational purposes.
-2026 projections are based on current analyst consensus and may change.
+Disclaimer: This is a hypothetical model framework provided for educational and informational purposes only.
+The projections and allocations are based on current macro-analyst consensus and are subject to change.
+This material does not constitute financial or investment advice.
 Past performance does not guarantee future results.
+Please consult with a registered investment advisor before implementing any financial strategy.